 Because of many things, Brookfield is a great place for families with children to consider.
 First of all, many other families with children live here, making Brookfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Brookfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Brookfield’s overall crime rate is lower than average for the country.

-The per capita income in Brookfield in 2010 was $48,978, which is wealthy relative to Connecticut and the nation.
-This equates to an annual income of $195,912 for a family of four.
+The per capita income in Brookfield in 2018 was $51,573, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $206,292 for a family of four.

+Brookfield is a somewhat ethnically-diverse town.
 The people who call Brookfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Brookfield include Irish, German, English, and Polish.
+Important ancestries of people in Brookfield include Irish, Italian, German, English, and Polish.

 The most common language spoken in Brookfield is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.